 No matter what, always remember that you should NEVER accept an insurance adjuster’s first settlement offer until you’ve spoken with an attorney.
 Many times, they try to lowball injured victims on their first offers and pressure them to accept, simply so they can get away with paying as little as possible for their claims.

 Furthermore, accepting a settlement offer before you’ve finished your medical treatment can cause you to receive less than what your medical bills will actually end up costing you.

-If you’ve been hurt in a car accident, it’s always in your best interests to contact an auto accident lawyer to learn how much you should demand from the insurance company.
+If you’ve been hurt in an accident, it’s always in your best interest to contact a car accident law office to learn how much you should demand from the insurance company.
 Here are the main factors that will affect your settlement amount: